-The Department of Immigration and Citizenship is responsible for assessing and deciding applications for visas in accordance with the requirements of the Migration Regulations.
+The Department of Immigration and Border Protection is responsible for assessing and deciding applications for visas in accordance with the requirements of the Migration Regulations.
 Fact Sheet 36 - Adopting a Child from Overseas provides an overview of requirements for entry of children who are adopted overseas.

 International Commercial Surrogacy

 International commercial surrogacy is a complex area which raises significant legal and social considerations.